Stefan Della Rovere: Playing career

 Following the 2010 season, Della Rovere's NHL rights were traded to the St. Louis Blues in exchange for D. J. King.
 Della Rovere was called up by the Blues on December 1, 2010, and made his NHL debut that evening against the team that drafted him, the Washington Capitals.

 On September 28, 2014, the Toronto Marlies of the American Hockey League (AHL) announced it had signed Della Rovere to an AHL contract.
 After competing in the Marlies training camp, he was reassigned to ECHL affiliate, the Orlando Solar Bears, for the duration of the 2014–15 season.
 He was designated as team captain as he scored 26 points in 59 games.

 On August 30, 2015, Della Rovere was revealed at a roster ceremony to have signed a one-year contract abroad with HC Valpellice of the Italian Serie A.

 After a spell with HC Fassa of the Alps Hockey League, Della Rovere joined British Elite Ice Hockey League (EIHL) side Braehead Clan in February 2017.
 On 21 July 2017, Della Rovere departed signed for Kassel Huskies of the German DEL2.
 In July 2018, Della Rovere moved back to the UK to sign for Sheffield Steelers of the EIHL.

 In the 2018–19 season, Della Rovere played in 36 games for 16 points with the Steelers, before leaving the club and making a familiar return to the DEL2 in joining Dresdner Eislöwen for the remainder of the season on January 18, 2019.

+Personal life

+Della Rovere's sister, Kristin, is a professional ice hockey player.